19hours/sg-statutes/Acts/Legal Profession Act.md

 (a) a Judge or the Registrar; or

-(b) a District Judge, a Magistrate, or the Registrar or a Deputy Registrar of the Subordinate Courts.
+(b) a District Judge, a Magistrate, or the Registrar or a Deputy Registrar of the State Courts.

+[Act 5 of 2014 wef 07/03/2014]

 (4) A qualified person in respect of whom an application under subsection (3) has been granted shall be entitled to appear in accordance with that subsection at any time during the period —